Algebraic and geometric methods

 About The Conference

-This is the final meeting of the PRIN2022 project: Semiabelian varieties, Galois representations and related Diophantine problems
+This is the final meeting of the PRIN2022 project: Semiabelian varieties, Galois representations and related Diophantine problems, held jointly by the Departments of Mathematics of the Universities of Pisa and Roma 3.

 Where

-Palazzo del Castelletto, Scuola Normle Superiore, Via del Castelletto, 17/1, 56126 Pisa
+Aula Dini, Palazzo del Castelletto, Scuola Normle Superiore, Via del Castelletto, 11, 56126 Pisa

 When